nakautot/nakautot/README.md

 I'm @nakautot, a programmer since 2009, I specialize in modernizing large scale legacy application and have been doing it for most of my professional career.

+I'm driven by a passion for crafting robust and efficient systems, with a deep interest in data and software architecture.

 ### Current Incantation _(Project)_:

 **Pedagogue Support V2** - Conjuring up tools to enhance Preceptor performance.
 Be prepared for some dark magic _(and hopefully awesome results)_.